MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 This part of the documentation contains the following information:

-- *Chapter 36, “Business Alerts overview,”* contains information about how Business Alerts works.
+- *Chapter 36, "Business Alerts overview,"* contains information about how Business Alerts works.

-- *Chapter 37, “Business Alerts setup,”* contains information about setting up Business Alerts.
+- *Chapter 37, "Business Alerts setup,"* contains information about setting up Business Alerts.

-- *Chapter 38, “Business Alerts maintenance,”* contains information about maintaining Business Alerts.
+- *Chapter 38, "Business Alerts maintenance,"* contains information about maintaining Business Alerts.

 ### Chapter 36: Business Alerts overview

-Business Alerts uses the power of Microsoft SQL Server to monitor your business’s data, delivering faster access to business-critical information and enabling your organization to make quicker, more informed decisions to improve your business success.
+Business Alerts uses the power of Microsoft SQL Server to monitor your business's data, delivering faster access to business-critical information and enabling your organization to make quicker, more informed decisions to improve your business success.